Fantasia Reviews Lucifer’s Star by C. T. Phipps

 Cassius Mass, an intriguing name for an intriguing character, even if it sounds a little too much like “Max Steel” or “Dirk Dark,” but what is a deep character without his story?
 Enter Lucifer’s Star, the opening to what promises to be a deep and fantastical space opera to rival some of the other great sci-fi stories out there today.

 Now, of course, we didn’t love everything about the book, how could we?
 One thing that perhaps struck us as most odd, despite the cast of characters and being billed as a space opera, you really only get a single perspective, that of our sardonic Byronic hero.
 While we loved seeing the world through Cassius’ ‘enhanced eyes’ we would have liked to see things from a different perspective every now and again.
 Imagine Star Wars from the perspective of only Luke.
-When you trim out those varied viewpoints, events and depth can be sacrificed.
+Trimming out those varied viewpoints can sacrifice story depth.

-Despite our gripe, Lucifer’s Star is a fantastic read, one of the best contemporary science fiction novels we have read to date.
+Despite our gripe, Lucifer’s Star is a fantastic read.
+It is one of the best contemporary science fiction novels we have read to date.
 We would even read it again, which is about as good a recommendation we would give to a book.

 The Rating – Solid A

 Lucifer’s Star gets a solid A rating from us.
-Full of twists and turns, Mister Phipps delivers a story worth every penny, full of wit and intrigue, the stakes couldn’t be higher.
+Full of twists and turns, Mister Phipps delivers a story worth every penny.
+Full of wit and intrigue, the stakes couldn’t be higher.
 Rarely do we see characters so deeply flawed and believable in the genre, and we look forward to reading more from Mister Phipps in the years to come.
-Perhaps our only warning, this book isn’t for younger readers, so keep that in mind when setting foot into the fantastical universe of Lucifer’s Star.
+We have only one warning, this book isn’t for younger readers.
+Keep that in mind when setting foot into the fantastical universe of Lucifer’s Star.

 Want to read this book?
 You can buy Lucifer’s Star on Amazon.